taylor-schneider/foremanapiwrapper/src/README.md

 In both cases the ForemanApiWrapper will try to construct a descriptive ForemanApiCallException by extracting any information that may be available from the underlying request response.
 ### ForemanApiCallException
-This object will encapsulate the error that occured while making an api call against a remote Foreman API.
+This object will encapsulate the error that occurred while making an api call against a remote Foreman API.

 The object will contain the following pieces of information
 1. endpoint